Tripswitch

 Tripswitch is live and available to try.

-• create a project
+• create a project and define a breaker

 No credit card required